patrickfav/id-mask/README.md

 #### Option B: Universally unique identifier (UUIDs)

-A [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 128 bit long identifier (122 bit entropy) and often used in databases because one does not have to worry about sequences or duplicates, but can just randomly generate unique ids.
-Java has first level support of [UUIDs](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html).
+A [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 128 bit long identifier (with 122 bit entropy) and often used in databases because one does not have to worry about sequences or duplicates, but can just generate unique ids but choosing one randomly.
+Java has first level support for [UUIDs](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html) for generation, parsing and serialization.

 Create a new instance by calling: